 Their Ministry Focus

 Zach and Audrey Langford provide pastoral leadership to the Birkenhead Church of God, serving as a bridge as the church transitions a generational gap.
 They are expanding the church’s ministry to young adults through relational outreach, table evangelism, and discipleship.
 They are also experimenting with creative new ministries to reach the people who live in the community where the Birkenhead church is located.
 In addition, they continue to serve regionally, particularly for the Budapest Lectures and the 3W Leadership Network.
+Audrey, along with Global Strategy missionary Christy Kihm, works closely with the Three Worlds Leadership Network (3WLN) leadership team, helping with planning and logistics.

 Hope is at a premium in the United Kingdom.
 Recent terrorist attacks have ignited fears among many, but desperate poverty has been widespread in parts of the country for years.
 The city of Birkenhead, 227 miles northeast of London, exemplifies a post-Christian culture where the traditional role of church in society seems to have disappeared.
 Though just across the river sits the affluent city of Liverpool, Birkenhead faces all the usual struggles of a city stigmatized by economic decline and rampant unemployment.
 In the midst of this dark environment, Egan Road Church of God has been a constant glimmer of hope for ninety years.
 Today, Global Strategy missionaries Zach and Audrey Langford lead the congregation, now positioned to reach the community—including, and especially, the younger generation.